 Situated 2 miles (3.2 km) south of Yeovil in the South Somerset district, right on the border with Dorset the Parish has a population of c.1,221 and is home to Yeovil Junction railway station, on the main London to Exeter line.

 The earliest signs of habitation in the area were the relics of a Bronze Age burial which were found in 1826, a little to the north of the village of Stoford, which may be a Saxon name derived from Stow-Ford.
-Explore the fabulous follies in Barwick Estate - more information here: Barwick Park Follies
+Learn more about the fabulous follies in Barwick Estate here: Barwick Park Follies

 Buckland St Mary